MoleMan1024/audiowagon/docs/index.markdown

 This app will **play audio files** from an attached **USB flash drive** in cars equipped with **Android™ Automotive OS** (for example Polestar 2™, Volvo XC40 Recharge™, &hellip;)[^1].

-## ⚠ 2022-07-04 ⚠ Important notice for US / UK users

-It looks like the most recent car software update 2.2 is different in the United States / United Kingdom.
-It does not include CarPlay and also the USB port will not yet work with that version.

-Here is what Polestar said on their Facebook page:

-> We’ve begun to redeploy the latest OTA software update incrementally in batches and two versions are available for
-> download:
-> 1. For customers in all markets except the UK and US, P2.2 with the full set of enhancements, including Apple CarPlay
->    will be available for download.
-> 2. For customers in the UK and US, P2.2 which does not have Apple CarPlay, will be available for download.
->
-> We’re working hard on releasing P2.2 with the full set of enhancements as a top priority for all customers in the US and
-> UK and sincerely apologise for the inconvenience.

-That means the AudioWagon app will not work in the US / UK right now, you will need another update from Polestar / Volvo.

 ![AudioWagon in car](/img/audiowagon.jpg)

 ## Features